 The cost of downtime depends on the type of feedstock that's now sitting around waiting to get processed.
 When the widget punch is down for on-demand maintenance, nobody worries the inventory of metal is going to melt or spoil.
 But food processing plants always have to worry about their ingredients.
 Long stretches of unscheduled downtime can force you to carry inventory for longer than expected.
 If it's sensitive to temperature and you're using cold chain, bottlenecking costs add up quickly.
 Worst case, you might have to dispose of your inventory altogether.

 Downtime can be tamed

 There are two ways to have less downtime: You can fix things more quickly or have them break down less often.
-Good equipment management software helps you do both.
+Good equipment management software for food and beverage industry helps you do both.